superhotbacon/F24_Team5_DARPA_Triage_Drone/Reports/Project Proposal Draft.md

 ## **Introduction**

 &nbsp; Over the last ten years, drones have become ubiquitous in many ways.
 From warfare to marketing, drones have become cheaper alternatives to old problems and new solutions for emerging issues.
 Of these old problems comes the need to aid in search and rescue operations of fire departments, park services, police departments and more.
 Modern methods of search and rescue includes the use of helicopters to aid in the search of individuals.
 This method costs lots of money and gas, all while the clock is ticking.

 &nbsp; While this method works, our team believes drones could be implemented to improve this process.
 Autonomous drones could provide initial canvasing of an area to pinpoint locations of possible human sightings that could be followed up via helicopter or ground search team.
 This proposal will set out to outline a project that will build a drone to suit this objective.
 In the coming sections, the specific goals and objectives will be laid out as well as specifications and constraints that our team will strive to overcome.
 Our team will also examine current solutions to this problem and other approaches and argue why our project is more effective.

 ## **Formulating the problem**

 &nbsp; The cost for the Coast Guard to deploy a Sikorsky HH-60 helicopter is $6530/hr.
 While this is usually for sea applications, this shows the exorbitant amount of money that helicopter driven search and rescue operations cost.
 By including autonomous drones in the tool kit, search and rescue operations can increase their productivity while reducing cost.
 Saving countless dollars and time as searchers race against the clock to bring back survivors alive.

 &nbsp; To build this drone, we must consider the scope of our project and the specific constraints we will be working with.
 One of the main problems we will encounter is the connectivity of the drone to the centralized position.
 This is necessary as the drones themselves will not have the processing power to make a full identification.
 But they will have enough to mark potential sightings as important or not, and then send that data back to a centralized position.
 This position would be a searcher in the field with the drone sent out to explore a certain area.
 The drone would communicate via radio with the searcher and would allow the searcher to have remote control of the drone to give it commands.
 The drone would need to be able to track its location via GPS.
 The drone will be equipped with cameras to detect humans either via Lidar, thermal imaging, or a combination of both.
 We will use microprocessors to wire up the drone to get all the pieces to work together.
 The make and type will be decided in the detailed design.
 The following section details further specifications.

-## **Specification**
+## **SPECIFICATION**

 **Surveillance area:**